- Does grant development staff write the grant for me?

 3. partnership grant?

 All intent forms require administration approval.
-If the grant application is school-based grant, the principal and regional superintendent must provide approval.
+If the grant application is school-based grant, the school leader and regional superintendent must provide approval.
 If it is a district grant, a chief must provide approval.

-Submit the Grant Intent Form to Grant Development.
+Submit the grant intent form to email@example.com.
 Development of the proposal should not occur until applicants have completed this step.

 - Is there a set time when grants are due or available?